shovitraj/GettingAndCleaningData-Week4-Assignment/README.md

 ## Introduction

-Wearable gadgets are flooding our markers and wearable computing has become the most exciting area in the data sience field.
-Manufacturers of these technologies are developing the most advanved algoriths to attract new users. run_analysis.R file contains the code that analyzes data collected with embedded accelrometer and gyroscope from the Samsung Galaxy S II smartphone.
+Wearable gadgets has become part of our life, which has resulted wearable computing as the exciting area in the data sience field.
+Manufacturers of these technologies are developing the most advanved algorithms to attract new users.
+The run_analysis.R file contains the code that analyzes data collected with embedded accelerometer and gyroscope from the Samsung Galaxy S II smartphone.

 30 volunteers within an age bracket of 19-48 years helped carry out the expreiments with six different activities wearing Samsung Galaxy S II phone on their waist.
 Dataset collected from 70% volunteers was selected for generating training data and 30% as test data.

 A video experiment can be found at this [link](https://youtu.be/XOEN9W05_4A).

+Here is the [data](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip) for the experiment.

 ## Analysis